Lighthouse was conceived to be a creative heart to our community and it is important to us that we reach and engage with schools and young people

 Our offer is an extensive and varied one, a direct result of the diversity of work shown at Lighthouse across the year.
 We arrange bespoke workshops in connection with performances on our stages and in our galleries and we can create and arrange training opportunities for schools, teachers and others seeking to connect to their creativity.
 If you would like more information, please contact our learning team.

 The best place to see curriculum-relevant information collated together is in the most up-to-date Big Bang, Lighthouse’s learning and participation newsletter, which you can read below!
 If you would like to subscribe to receive new editions of Big Bang direct to your email inbox, and other learning offers from Lighthouse, email us.
+We are currently in the process of reviewing the Big Bang.
+If you have a spare few moments we would greatly appreciate you filling out this survey and sharing your thoughts with us.

 There are more things in heaven and earth, Horatio, than are dreamt of in your philosophies.